Capital Improvement Projects

 CIP - Is it a simple process?

-No. Executing the CIP portfolio is complex in nature due to the size, volume, various funding sources, project types and delivery methods.
-There are many competing priorities.
-Implementation of CIP is based on the City's adopted General Budget and applicable community plans.
+No. Executing the CIP portfolio is complex in nature due to the size, volume, various funding sources, project types, and delivery methods.
+There are many competing priorities with CIP.
+Implementation of CIP is based on the city's adopted general budget and applicable community plans.

 Is every project a CIP?

-Every project is not a CIP.
+No, every project is not a CIP.
 The CIP descriptions clearly establish that a project is capital in nature.
-What makes it capital in nature is the construction, purchase, or major renovation of buildings, utility systems, and other facilities; in addition to land acquisition and roadway projects.
+What makes a project capital in nature is the construction, purchase, or major renovation of a building, utility system, or a facility.
+This is in addition to land acquisition and roadway projects.
 All capital projects are clearly represented by a City department and categorized by project type and improvement type.
 Project types provide a categorized breakdown of the type of facility being constructed or improved.
-Improvement types may be identified as providing betterment, expansion, replacement or widening of an existing City asset or the project may result in a new asset to the City.
+Improvement types may be identified as providing betterment, expansion, replacement, widening of an existing City asset, or the project may result in a new asset to the City.
 For example: replacement of a pipeline, street expansion, or construction of a new park.

 How are projects selected and prioritized?

-Per the City Charter, the Commission must submit a list of recommendations for capital improvements to the City Manager prior to the beginning of the budget year, which starts October 1.
+Per the City Charter, the Commission must submit a list of recommendations for capital improvements to the City Manager prior to the beginning of the budget year, which starts October 1st.
 During this process, the Commission reviews potential projects and decides which projects are desirable and needed.
-The list includes those projects that the Commission deems are necessary or desirable to be constructed during the next 5 years and is arranged in order of preference, with recommendations as to which projects shall be constructed in which year.
+The list includes those projects that the Commission deems are necessary or desirable to be constructed during the next 5 years.
+These projects are then arranged in order of preference with recommendations as to which projects should be constructed in which year.